 Santa Ramen is a very popular Japanese noodle Ramen restaurant in San Mateo.
 Mr. Kazunori Kobayashi sold this location in 2020 but continues to be the proprietor of nearby Ramen Dojo and Parlor.
-Located in a small shopping mall with a Fresh Choice and JoAnn’s, the restaurant has achieved a legendary cult following and long lines at both dinner and lunch times.
-We have eaten here many times with our last visit in April 2013.
+Located in a small shopping mall with a Diddams Ninja Japanese supermarket, Party Supply and JoAnn’s Fabric, the restaurant has achieved a legendary cult following and has long lines at both dinner and lunch times.
+We have eaten here many times with our last visit in 2020.

-Santa Ramen Decor – Basic sparsely decorated strip mall location with bamboo accents, Japanese liquor posters, and counter seating in the back.
+Basic sparsely decorated strip mall location with bamboo accents, Japanese liquor posters, and counter seating in the back.
 They updated it in September 2017.

 Three types of broth for ramen is the main choice.
-Santa Ramen later added Pork Cheek and Stewed Pork versions.
-Differing levels of spiciness are available.
-Extra toppings are also available.
+Santa Ramen later added Pork Cheek and Stewed Pork variations.
+Differing levels of spiciness are available as are Extra toppings.
 Tea is complimentary so be sure to ask for it.
 Santa Ramen limited dessert options.
 In 2020 they changed the menu slightly and raised prices.

 Santa Ramen Picks:

-Add 2 pieces of the legendary Stewed Pork ($4.50).
+Add a piece of the legendary Stewed Pork Belly ($4.95).
 It is a tender, flaky, fatty pork that has been slowly stewed a long time.
 Best served on the side to maximize flavor.
 Stewed pork is may be an acquired taste for some.
 This cost $4.50 for 2 pieces before the price increase.

-Pork Flavored Classic Ramen ($8.50) with roasted pork (2pcs), green onions, kikurage mushrooms.
-We like to add some Corn ($1) to round it out.
+Pork Flavored Santa Ramen ($13.50) with seaweed, roasted pork (2pcs), green onions, kikurage mushrooms.
+They added chopped chicken and raised the price in 2017.
 Another fairly low cost meal.
 We prefer the pork flavored broth to the other ones, but this is a matter of taste.
 A favorite of ours.
 Pork Curry $14.50 adds a bit of heat.

-Miso Flavored Broth Ramen ($7.95) with roasted pork, bean sprouts, green onions, crunchy bamboo shoots, roasted seaweed.
+Miso Flavored Broth Santa Ramen ($13.50) with roasted pork, ground chicken, bean sprouts, baby spinach, roasted seaweed.
 A bit of zestiness from chili flakes.
 Steaming hot broth makes it hard to slurp it down.
 This broth is miso soup-like but not too thick.
 The Miso version uses a heavier broth that feels a bit powdery to the tongue.